Exercising vigorously when you are emotionally distraught could be bad for your heart.

 If that’s true, I should never go for a run.

-Source: Time-Delayed Eating Leads to Better Food Choices – The New York Times
+Source: Think it’s cathartic to run angry?
+Think again – The New York Times

 Researchers believe food choices and environmental factors could help explain exceptional longevity among the inhabitants of Acciaroli, Italy.